CloudknightOps/Log-Analytics-Project-on-AWS/README.md

 ![Log](log-analytics-sol.png)

-Lets do it agin one more time
+Lets do it agin one more time again for now
-and again and again